patrickfav/density-converter/README.md

     -androidIncludeLdpiTvdpi              Android only: creates mipmap sub-folders instead of drawable.
     -androidMipmapInsteadOfDrawable       Android only: If set will include additional densities (ldpi and tvdpi)
-    -antiAliasing                         Anti-aliases images creating a little more blurred result; useful for very small images
-    -clean                                Deletes all file and folders in out dir that would be used in current configuration before converting.
+    -antiAliasing                         Anti-aliases images creating a little more blurred result; a light 3x3 convolve matrix is used; useful for very small images -clean                                Deletes all file and folders in out dir that would be used in current configuration before converting.
     -compressionQuality <0.0-1.0>         Only used with compression 'jpg' sets the quality [0-1.0] where 1.0